Reach vs Impressions – Its Importance In Digital Marketing

 Still confused?
 We don’t blame you.
 But bear with us here…

-The social media world is very competitive and busy, and this is why reach and impressions are not always as high as we would like them to be.
+The social media world is very competitive and busy, and this is why your impressions and reach stats are not always as high as we would like them to be.

 A More In-Depth Discussion Of Reach vs Impressions